 The interest rate that the City pays on General Obligation bond debt depends on when the debt is issued, but right now interest rates are historically low.
 The interest rate on the most recent sale of voter-approved debt, in August 2012, was less than 3%.
 The City has the highest credit rating given by the three major credit rating agencies.
 The combination of the current market as well as the City’s credit rating results in this low interest rate.

 A capital improvement project is any major improvement to City facilities and infrastructure.
 Projects may include construction and renovation of recreation centers and libraries, acquisition of parkland, repaving of streets, replacement of water and wastewater lines, provision of power for residents and the purchase of new fleet vehicles and IT networks.
 Collectively, these projects are referred to as the Capital Improvements Program.
-Capital improvement projects are varied, so some may require years of planning and construction while other may be completed in a shorter timeframe.
+Capital improvement projects are varied, so some may require years of planning and construction while others may be completed in a shorter timeframe.

 The Capital Planning Office provides quarterly updates on the 2006 and 2010 bond programs, and will begin providing updates on the 2012 Bond Program.
 Those materials may be found by visiting the City’s Bond Oversight Committee webpage.